vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-EsxiConnectionHealth.md

 ## Synopsis

-Returns the connection status of ESXi hosts in a workload domain.
+Returns the connection status of ESX hosts in a workload domain.

 ## Syntax